tesseract-ocr/tesstrain/README.md

     # Make OUTPUT_DIR/MODEL_FILE.plot_*.png
     make plot

-All the variables defined above apply, but there is no explicit dependency on training.
+All the variables defined above apply, but there is no explicit dependency on `training`.

 Still, the target hinges on the log file intercepted during training (just will not trigger training itself).
 Besides the log file, this also evaluates the trained models (for each checkpoint) on the eval dataset.
-The latter is also available as an independent target:
+The latter is also available as an independent target `evaluation`:

     # Make OUTPUT_DIR/eval/MODEL_FILE*.*.log
-    make lstmeval
+    make evaluation

 ## License